 What is the Point of Substack?
-Making Money?
+Money?
+Art?
 Quality?
 Community?

 A Substack Writer’s Thoughts on the Game